 How Long Can An Elderly Person Live With Sepsis?

-Adults with advanced sepsis have a 40% mortality rate in the United States, indicating that 60% of all severe infection survivors were still alive ninety days later.
-However, data revealed that 40% of all sepsis survivors alive three months after their infection event died within the next two years.
+Adults with advanced sepsis have a 40% mortality rate in the United States, indicating that 60% of all severe infection survivors were alive ninety days later.
+However, data revealed that 40% of all sepsis survivors living three months after their infection died within the next two years.

 How is Sepsis Treated In The Elderly?

 Medical professionals treat advanced sepsis using strong antibiotics, repeatedly administered intravenously, lasting two or three months.
-In some cases, the older adult’s disease results in accumulated pus or abscesses that need to be surgically removed.
+In some cases, the older adult’s disease results in accumulated pus or abscesses that must be surgically removed.

 In addition to treating sepsis, the doctor must also understand the underlying condition that led to severe infection, resulting in blood poisoning.
 Recovery from sepsis is the expected outcome.